sirbrillig/phpcs-changed/README.md

 ## 🐘 PHP Library

+### getNewPhpcsMessagesFromFiles

-This library exposes a function `getNewPhpcsMessagesFromFiles()` which takes three arguments:
+This library exposes a function `PhpcsMessages\getNewPhpcsMessagesFromFiles()` which takes three arguments:

 - A file path containing the full unified diff of a single file.
 - A file path containing the messages resulting from running phpcs on the file before your recent changes.